kalinchernev/kalinchernev.github.io/content/post/coding-battle-microsoft-innovation-center.md

 ---
-author: ""
-comments: true
+title: Coding battle at Microsoft Innovation Center Brussels (The Rise of the Bots)
+slug: coding-battle-microsoft-innovation-center
 date: 2016-06-23T00:00:00+02:00
-draft: false
 image: ""
-menu: ""
-share: true
-slug: coding-battle-microsoft-innovation-center
 tags:
 - JavaScript
 - Bots
 - hack events
-title: Coding battle at Microsoft Innovation Center Brussels (The Rise of the Bots)
 ---

 # Coding battle at Microsoft Innovation Center Brussels (The Rise of the Bots)